Derby City Council uses a Strengths Based Approach for all work with children and families.

 These children will be treated as Children at Risk and a Child Protection plan is required.
 There needs to be consultation with a Child Protection Manager and an initial conference booked within 15 working days of the making of the Order or Interim Order.
 The Safeguarding Plan should be in line with the Care Plan agreed in Court, which should be made available to the CP Manager; visits should be in line with the CP plan but no less than every 4 weeks.
 There should be a clear contingency plan which includes that the case can be immediately referred back to Court in the event of any increased risk of harm.

 The first review conference will be within 3 months of the initial conference and subsequent reviews will be at no more than 6-monthly intervals, but should include a review one to two months before the expiry of the order.
 This will confirm the Local Authority plan as to whether or not there should be an application to Court to extend the Order (up to a maximum of 3 years) and decide whether the child protection plan should cease on the expiry of the order.
+Where there is a view at the CP conference, to extend the order, the case should return to Gateway Panel at the earliest opportunity.
 All other activity will be in accordance with Child Protection procedures, including the requirement for core group meetings.

 Normally the Safeguarding Plan should continue at least until the order expires.
 However, exceptionally, where a core group and Child Protection Manager are unanimous that there is no further risk of significant harm, a decision may be made at a review conference to cease a child protection plan.
 In this situation, the team manager should seek legal advice prior to the review conference.